infinum/wordpress-handbook/Project management/SEO preparation.md

 ### The existing website (content migration)

-We won't be covering the content migration itself here, as that is covered in the other chapter of the handbook (link will be added).
+We won't be covering the content migration itself here, as that is covered in the other [chapter of the handbook](handbook/wordpress/migration/research-before-migration).

 Here we'll cover things that developers need to be careful about when doing the migration.